joshnguyentoronto/project-sharing-app/README.md

 - React is a very powerful and dynamic tool, but we have to do it "The React Way"
 - In React, state management is everything, it's difficult, it's important, and of course "follow the React way"
+- Important: know what you are capable of!
+We are so ambitious about this final project that we put so much hours and effort in it.

 ---